XYOracleNetwork-v1/web-developer.xyo.network-react/docs/archivist.md

 Successfully started a MySQL service @ 127.0.0.1:3306

 ```
-**NOTE** No need to paste the command into your shell for the developmeny environment
+**NOTE** No need to paste the command into your shell for the development environment

 ##### Start the Archivist